AUGMXNT/llm-tracker.info-vault/guides/AMD GPUs.md

 .\main.exe -m model.bin -ngl 99
 ```

-Performance on an RTX 7900XT was not impressive (about 9 t/s on a 13b-q5_1 model) but better than nothing (about 2X clblast w/o loading the layers into GPU memory).
+Performance on an Radeon 7900XT was not impressive (about 9 t/s on a 13b-q5_1 model) but better than nothing (about 2X clblast w/o loading the layers into GPU memory).